 How we stop bad bugs.

-We're combining Verily’s scientific and engineering expertise with the help of international partners to raise good bugs and release them to stop the bad bugs.
+We're combining the Debug team's scientific and engineering expertise with the help of international partners to raise good bugs and release them to stop the bad bugs.

 Read on to learn the science behind Debug.